DIY PR for B2B Technology Companies

 Now, a few things to watch out for as you navigate the world of online reporting.

 2. Focus on freelancers and staff reporters.
 When you see an article related to what you do, read the writer’s bio.
 If it’s a contributed piece by a thought leader at another company, don’t bother reaching out to that person.
 They’re probably writing the piece as part of a thought leadership / content marketing / PR effort at their company and aren’t likely to write about you.
+You (almost always) should reach out only to staff writers and editors, not outside contributors.

-3. Watch out for common scams.
+3. Watch out for scams.
 Once your company has earned a little coverage, you may start getting incoming media requests that look promising but are actually pay-to-play.
 One common format: someone emails you, offering a video-based interview with a $1,500 “fee” for shooting costs.
 Don’t bite – these setups are designed to get money from unsuspecting business owners eager for press coverage.
 A few tells that an opportunity is a scam:

 • They charge you to participate.